 A healthy genital area

-requires the right vaginal flora
+The right vaginal flora

 A healthy vagina is highly populated with lactic acid bacteria.
 Like wallpaper, the lactic acid bacteria coat the walls of the vagina and thus protect it against infections.
 The pathogens simply have no space to colonise.
 Some types of lactic acid bacteria also produce substances such as hydrogen peroxide which specifically kills the unwanted bacteria.